Ownware

 Honest limitations

-• The display board is a web page you put on your own screen — no dedicated hardware, ticket printer, or digital-signage driver is included
+• The display board is a web page you open on a screen you already own — no signage hardware, ticket printer or audio caller is included, and none is driven.

 2-minute web installer, plain PHP 8 + MySQL (or SQLite for a trial), no Composer or build step — Docker image included.